mrjones2014/dotfiles/README.md

 ## Managing Dotfiles

-The `fish` config sets up an alias `dotfiles` which is an alias to `git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME`.
-This means you can `dotfiles add ./path/to/file` and `dotfiles commit -m "Add some file"` from any directory, and it will be properly tracked in the repo at `~/.dotfiles`.
+The `fish` config sets up an alias `dots` which is an alias to `git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME`.
+This means you can `dots add ./path/to/file` and `dots commit -m "Add some file"` from any directory, and it will be properly tracked in the repo at `~/.dotfiles`.

 ## Caveats

 I use macOS.
-I have no plan to support Linux, but feel free to modify anything you'd like from this repo to support Linux on your own machine.
+Some things in this repo won't work on Linux, but a lot of it will.
+Feel free to modify anything you'd like to support Linux.

 ## Manual Config